DoSomething/darwin/Positions/StaffEngineer.md

 ### Architectural contributions
 - Major contributions to our JavaScript, Laravel, Forge frameworks
-- Major contributions to system migrations, including operational aspects (e.g., implementing the Strangler Pattern in production systems)
+- Major contributions to system migrations, including operational aspects (e.g., implementing the Strangler Pattern in legacy migrations)
 - Architecture-level consulting with other engineers across projects
 - Seek out problems to solve with non-technical staff